 My biggest temptation is social media.
 My solution?

-All you need to do is download a site blocker extension to your web browser and set the sites you want blocked.
+All you need to do is download a site blocker extension to your web browser and set the sites you want to be blocked.

 I usually block: